mraypold/timezone-finder/Readme.md

 [![Build Status](https://travis-ci.org/mraypold/timezone-finder.svg?branch=master)](https://travis-ci.org/mraypold/timezone-finder)

-A simple microservice to retrieve a GeoJSON representation (timezone code/name + polygon) of a timezone using the requested coordinate(s).
+An express.js based microservice to retrieve a GeoJSON representation (timezone code/name + polygon) of a timezone using the requested coordinate(s) this is simple to deploy.

 This project is under active development, so expect major API changes over the comming months.